defenseunicorns/uds-identity-config/docs/INTEGRATION.md

 * Username / Password and Group Authentication testing
 * X509 Testing

-This is necessary for avoiding conflicting tests when an X509 cert is present, by seperating the two we can test the usecases in an environment that is more realistic.
+This is necessary for avoiding conflicting tests when an X509 cert is present, by seperating the two we can test the usecases in an environment that is more realistic and reliable.

 ## File Structure / Explanation